 When the program is executed, the user will be prompted to input a number as shown in Figure 11.
-The user then must type in a number in the same pane for both input and output.
+The user then must type in a number in the input/output pane.
 Both input number of 56 and output are shown in Figure 11.